seiferla/FiBo/docs/RUP_Architecture.md

 From a process based view, all Android app related processes run on the (emulated) mobile phone.
 All other processes run inside a dockerized environment.

-In case that an emulated mobile phone is used, and also the backend is running on the same physical machine, it is recommended to have at least four CPU cores.
+In case that an emulated mobile phone is used, and also the backend is running on the same physical machine, we recommend to have at least four CPU cores.

 ### Implementation View